devendranaga/programming-in-C-and-Cpp/book.md

 **1. malloc**

 The `malloc` function is a C function that is used to allocate memory dynamically.
-It is declared in `stdlib.h`
+It is declared in `stdlib.h`.
+The memory allocated by `malloc` may contain the old data that is used by other programs.

 The prototype is as follows: